aahmad4/Coronatracker/README.md

 # Live Coronavirus Tracker
 A live coronavirus tracking website, made with a back-end of Node.js / Python and a front-end of HTML / CSS, which tracks international data on the COVID-19 pandemic and displays it in easy to read graphics.
-We hosted the website on glitch and the link can be found [here](https://coronatracker.glitch.me/) or below.
+This website was created as a collaboration with Shiva (GH: shivaganapathy) and Sam (GH: ayunami2000).
+I was responsible for designing the user interface for the website, managing the server side coding, as well as handeling the API calls and refactoring.
+The website is hosted on glitch and the link can be found [here](https://coronatracker.glitch.me/) or below.

 https://coronatracker.glitch.me/